Do Geckos Have Eyelids?

 While many animal species require eyelids to protect their eyes, geckos have evolved a unique adaptation that allows them to thrive without them.
 This highlights the incredible diversity of adaptations that exist within the animal kingdom and the importance of considering a species’ specific needs when studying its biology.

-More to Explore: What Do Fat Tailed Geckos Eat?
+More to Explore: Can Leopard Geckos Hear?

 Caring for a pet gecko: how to protect their eyes and keep them healthy.